Kingcitaldo125/postoffice/README.md

 The `sudo` prefix is needed since the server/client interact with the `25` SMTP port, which requires `root` access.
 At this point, the client and the server in the program should begin interacting with one another.

+## LICENSE
+Post office is licensed under the GNU General Public License 3.0.
+See the [license file](https://github.com/Kingcitaldo125/postoffice#GPL-3.0-1-ov-file) for more details.